AlexRz912/app/readme.md

 - I'm looking for feedback, if you wish to do a code review, be my guest, I need to learn on performance optimisation and clean architecture.

-- 07/06/2024 The version uploaded needs one slight fix as the first character is already on screen before the animation plays.

 ## Code kata Instruction